My journey to overcoming autoimmune disease

-While there is no cure for Sjogren’s Syndrome, I was able to overcome the symptoms of this autoimmune condition and heal my body naturally with nutrition, herbs and some healthy lifestyle changes.
+There is currently no cure for Sjogren’s Syndrome, but I was able to overcome the symptoms of this autoimmune condition and heal my body naturally with nutrition, herbs and some healthy lifestyle changes.

-If you’re suffering from an autoimmune condition, leaky gut or chronic fatigue, this article is for you.
+If you’re suffering from an autoimmune condition, leaky gut, anxiety or chronic fatigue, this article is for you.

-It’s more than five years since I overcame the autoimmune disease, Sjogren’s syndrome, chronic fatigue and leaky gut.
+It’s more than five years since I overcame the autoimmune disease, Sjogren’s syndrome, along with chronic fatigue and leaky gut.

 My symptoms have nearly all disappeared and I’m feeling better than ever.